top of page

 LTspice schematic inside ZIP file:

 There was often not much music I like on the a.m. channels, too much talk radio, so I built my own simple a.m. radio transmitter so I could use my own MP3 player music.
-The antenna was only 5 ft long, too much load tends to prevent oscillation.
-The range was around 10-20 feet or so.
-The range of a similar VHF oscillator is higher, around 100 feet.
-The power supply current was 2.1 mA.
-The LC tank inductor is air core, with 30 awg magnet wire, and dimensions shown below.
+L2, (~ 5uH) was constructed from a single turn of 20awg wire with 5 feet diameter.

 bottom of page